aiznikks/book-notes/README.md

 #!/bin/bash

-# Create a folder named 'txt_files' in the current directory (if not already present)
-mkdir -p ./txt_files

 # Loop through all folders in the current directory
 for dir in */; do
-    # Check if it's a directory
+    # Check if it's indeed a directory
     if [ -d "$dir" ]; then
-        # Change to the directory
+        # Change to the current directory (subfolder)
         cd "$dir" || continue

-        # Find any .onnx or .tflite file
+        # Find the first .onnx or .tflite file
         model_file=$(find . -maxdepth 1 -type f \( -name "*.onnx" -o -name "*.tflite" \) | head -n 1)

         # If a model file exists